aws-samples/aws-appsync-calorie-tracker-workshop/1_AWS_Cloud9/README.md

   ![Cloud9 Instance](../images/image-c9-instance.png)

 6. Clic `Next Step` and click `Create Environment`.
+This will take 3-5 minutes to create the environment.

 7. Once your environment is ready, you will see the following screen.
 The bottom half of your window, you can see the Cloud9 terminal.
-It may take few minutes to complete.

   ![Cloud9 Env](../images/image-c9-view.png)